 Following tax exemptions have been allowed to eligible startups :

-1. 3 year tax holiday in a block of seven years
+1. 3 year Tax holiday for startups in a block of seven years

 The Startup incorporated after April 1, 2016, is eligible for getting 100% tax rebate on profit for a period of three years in a block of seven years provided that annual turnover does not exceed Rs 25 crores in any financial year.This will help the startups to meet their working capital requirements during their initial years of operation.